-Against a parent, a teacher, a boss, or a playground bully.
-Remember the adrenaline!
-Even though it was terrifying to speak up you never regretted doing it and it was perhaps even, a little but thrilling?
+To a parent, a teacher, a boss, or a playground bully, it doesn’t matter.
+Remember the adrenaline.
+Even though it was terrifying to speak up, you never regretted doing it and it was perhaps even, a little but thrilling?

 It sounds deceptively simple but remembering the emotion and reinforcing the feeling of your own power, will bring your crew together.

 What rule do you most want to break?

 It doesn’t have to be an out and out ‘rule’, it can be a policy, a law (though harder to tackle) or an unspoken behavioural norm.
 We’ve heard everything from lack of free sanity products, to the fear of leaving whatsapp groups.

 Its important to articulate the rule as clearly and as simply as possible.
 We tend to start too big.
 If you think the entire education system needs a complete makeover, (or even major surgery), start by finding one problem, preferably something that you have personal experience of, and defining it.